Heat Conduction Through a Wall Tutorial (Visual Editor)

 The temperature distribution graph showing how temperature varies through the wall thickness

-The results are the same with those obtained from the JavaScript API tutorial.
+The results are the same as those obtained from the JavaScript API tutorial.